Pellet vs Gas Smokers (7 Biggest Differences)

 • Unlike charcoal grills, neither the pellet grill nor the gas grill creates a mess at the end of the cooking.

 • Both are relatively easy to use.
-Unlike the charcoal grill where you need to light it, with the pellet grills, you only need to feed the pellets and set the temperature.
+With a charcoal grill, you must light it.
+With a pellet grill, you just feed it pellets and set the temperature.
 The gas grill may require a bit of your attention when adjusting the temperature, but all in all, it’s also easy to use the equipment.

 The Pros of Gas Grills and Pellet Grills